TezBaydu/Milestone-Project-3-Cooking/README.md

 This is the third project of a four module Full Stack Developer course provided by the [Code Institute](https://codeinstitute.net/).
 Main requirements are to build a full stack site to help users manage a common dataset using HTML, CSS, JavaScript, JQuery, Python+Flask, MongoDB, Additional Libraries and external API's.
+To note the focus of this project is on the data rather than any business logic.
 </div>

 ## Contents